phdata/tram-cicd-template/readme.md

-# Tram CICD Template and Example Stacks
+# Project Administration (Tram) CICD Template and Example Stacks

+The phData [Toolkit](https://toolkit.phdata.io/) is a new unified interface for all of phData’s apps and tools that help to accelerate and automate your data projects.
+With central access, detailed documentation, unified updates, and a robust resource library, it’s now easier than ever for you leverage phData’s automation software with our Toolkit.

-phData [Tram](https://www.phdata.io/tram/) is an infrastructure-as-code tool for creating and managing Snowflake users, roles, and objects.
+After induction of Toolkit, **Tram** is rebranded as **_Project Administration_**, is an infrastructure-as-code tool for creating and managing Snowflake users, roles, and objects.

 This repository contains:

-* A continuous delivery/continuous deployment workflow for Tram
+* A continuous delivery/continuous deployment workflow for Tram.
-* Example stacks that can be used to quickly bootstrap a Snowflake account
+* Example stacks that can be used to quickly bootstrap a Snowflake account.

-Full Tram documentation can be found on the [phData Customer Docs](https://docs.customer.phdata.io/docs/tram/) site.
+Detailed information of Project Administration (Tram) is available in Toolkit [docs](https://toolkit.phdata.io/resources/documentation/project-administration/home) site.

 ## Tram CICD